gauravdhyani/Wondere-Bot/Readme.md

 ## Overview
-This project is designed to create an intelligent Discord bot that collects messages from specific users, processes and analyzes these messages, and responds in real-time using AI.
-The system is divided into six parts, each with specific responsibilities and functionalities.
+This project is a comprehensive Discord bot system designed to collect, process, and analyze messages from specific users in Discord servers.
+The bot uses advanced AI models to generate context-aware, personality-driven responses.
+The system is divided into several parts, each responsible for a specific aspect of the overall functionality.

 ---